 1. Go to a Magic Show

-There are several great magicians who perform in Las Vegas throughout the year, but there is only one notable act slated for the month of January: Criss Angel.
+There are several great magicians who perform in Las Vegas throughout the year, and a few of the biggest names will be in town this month.

-Some Las Vegas tourist passes include admission to this magic show.
+Every now and then, some Las Vegas tourist passes include admission to the Criss Angel magic show.

 If you’re planning to do a lot while you’re here, this could be a great way to save some money!